GoogleCloudPlatform/firebase-extensions/firestore-semantic-search/README.md

 * Min replica count: The minimum number of machine replicas for the deployed index endpoint.
 [Read more about min replica counts config here](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/DedicatedResources).

-* Max replica count: The maxiumum number of machine replicas for the deployed index endpoint when the traffic against it increases.
+* Max replica count: The maximum number of machine replicas for the deployed index endpoint when the traffic against it increases.
 [Read more about max replica config here](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/DedicatedResources).

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).